Rindbee/godot-docs-l10n/classes/es/class_object.rst

 Override this method to customize the given ``property``'s revert behavior.
 Should return the default value for the ``property``.
 If the default value differs from the ``property``'s current value, a revert icon is displayed in the Inspector dock.

 \ **Note:** :ref:`_property_can_revert()<class_Object_private_method__property_can_revert>` must also be overridden for this method to be called.

+\ **Note:** Unlike other virtual methods, this method is called automatically for every script that overrides it.
+This means that the base implementation should not be called via ``super`` in GDScript or its equivalents in other languages.
+The bottom-most sub-class will be called first, with subsequent calls ascending the class hierarchy.
+The call chain will stop on the first class that returns a non-``null`` value.

 .. rst-class:: classref-item-separator